 Three to six months prior to the evaluation visit, the chair of the visiting team makes a preliminary visit to the institution.
-This visit, typically two days in length, is designed to help the institution understand how the team will operate and to enable the chair to assess the institution's self-study progress and discuss the institution's arrangements for the visit.
+This visit is designed to help the institution understand how the team will operate and to enable the chair to assess the institution's self-study progress and discuss the institution's arrangements for the visit.
 The chair communicates with the institution's chief executive officer to discuss the upcoming visit, the team's time of arrival, schedule, accommodations, and related matters.
-In consultation with